Planta de Beneficio

 Planta de Beneficio is a rural inactive settlement 1 kilometer southwest of the town of San Jerónimo, Jalisco, Mexico.
 The area is adjacent to the Presa San Jerónimo, probably where its name comes from, "plant of benefit".

 The river valley approximately west of the area is usually called La Joya, or "the jewel".
-Although the INEGI census of 2010 recorded the settlement with 0 inhabitants, the area counts with two houses and one agave field.
+Although the INEGI census of 2010 recorded the settlement with 0 inhabitants, the area has two houses and one agave field.